jurjees23/ethereum-status-checker/README.md

     Status Checker needs two parameter first one is transaction array and another one is network type both of them are mandatory

-- *Network Type* - ropsten,rinkeby,mainnet,goreli,kovan,polygon,mumbai.
+- *Network Type* - ropsten,rinkeby,mainnet,goerli,kovan,polygon,mumbai.